All Episodes

 Who are you to tell me what's moral and what's you can't judge me?

-Now the point is that there are two more words here given as examples, law and tolerance.
+Now, the point is, two more words are given as examples, law and tolerance.

-But the point is that in addition to what the media has openly now decided to choose up sides, there's there are also a lot of other things at work which are debasing culture and changing relationships, and actually obliterating the entire concept of American exceptionalism, what makes us different from everybody.
+But the point is that in addition to what the media has openly now decided to choose upsides, there are also a lot of other things at work which are debasing culture and changing relationships and actually obliterating the entire concept of American exceptionalism, what makes us different from everybody.

 And it's profound.

-It really, this guy is uh is on to something.
+It really, this guy is on to something here.

 So do not go away.